 If you are a leader and manager in your organization, you likely understand that fostering creative ideas leads to innovation within your organization.
 You also are likely to understand that networking within and outside of your organization is beneficial to your ability to implement and be effective as a change agent in your organization.

 Vijaya Venkataramani is an Associate Professor of Management & Organization at the R.H.
 Smith School of Business at the University of Maryland.
-She currently serves as an Associate Editor (outgoing) for the Journal of Applied Psychology.
+She is a former Associate Editor at the Journal of Applied Psychology.
 Professor Venkataramani’s research focuses on creativity and innovation in organizations, especially understanding how informal social relationships and social networks at work enable employees’ ability to develop and implement creative ideas.